- English Proficiency Requirement

 Admission to the Faculty

 The John H. Daniels Faculty of Architecture, Landscape, and Design (Daniels) is home to a rich and varied student body.
 Detailed information about admission requirements is available on the Enrolment Services and Daniels websites.
 The specific average or standing required for admission varies from year to year.
+Upon admission to a Daniels program, it is strongly recommended that students own and provide their own laptop upon entry to the program.

 Applicants whose first language (language learned at home as a child) is not English may have to present proof of English proficiency.
 For details, see the Enrolment Services website.
 Detailed admission requirements are contained in the University of Toronto Undergraduate Admissions Bulletin, which is available on the Enrolment Services website, on the University's website for future students, or through the Office of the Registrar and Student Services at the Daniels Faculty.